 Austin Dillon (2011) and Erik Jones (2015) both won NASCAR Camping World Truck Series Championships, while William Byron broke the NASCAR Camping World Truck Series rookie record for wins (seven) in 2016.

-My name is Lee Kuveikis and I'm the host of The Sports Brunch with Mojo and Kuveikis every Saturday morning from 10 am to 12 eastern on WGNC 1450 am and 101.1 FM.
-Also stream world wide at www.thesportsbrunch.com Please take time to check our show out and don't be afraid to give us a call.
+Co-host of The Sports Brunch with Mojo and Kuveikis every Saturday morning from 10 am to 12 eastern on live on the Carolina Sports Network.
+Please take time to check our show out and don't be afraid to give us a call.
 704-817-0417.